 Notes about room rates

-All double-occupancy rooms that share community baths in Copeland, Davis, and Gamble are standard rate-priced rooms.
+All double-occupancy rooms that share community baths in Copeland, Davis, Gamble, and Pearsons Hall are standard rate-priced rooms.

-All rooms in Copeland, Davis, and Gamble that have a kitchen, bathroom, or are single-occupancy are premium rate-priced rooms.
+All rooms in Copeland, Davis, and Gamble Hall that have a kitchen or are single-occupancy are premium rate-priced rooms.

-Carnegie, Gibson, and Lloyd double-occupancy rooms without kitchens are double rate-priced rooms.
+Carnegie, Gibson, Lloyd, and Pearsons Hall double-occupancy rooms with en-suite bathrooms but without kitchens are double rate-priced rooms.

 Carnegie, Gibson, and Lloyd single-occupancy rooms and suites/rooms that have kitchens are premium rate-priced rooms.